NYPL/metadata-documentation/resources/resources.md

 # Resources

-These pages provide additional context and links related to our work
+These pages provide additional context and links related to the work of the Metadata Services Unit (MSU)